giry-dev/mangrove-docs/mangrove-docs/docs/mangrove-js/sdk.md

 ---
-description: >-
+description: mangrove.js is a JavaScript API for the Mangrove exchange, the on-chain orderbook where offers are code.
-  mangrove.js is a JavaScript API for the Mangrove exchange, the on-chain orderbook where offers are code.
+sidebar_position: 1
 ---

 # SDK